-- Keep the wok at a high heat at all times.
-The goal is to stir fry the vegetables quickly, which is vital to retain the bright color and the crunchiness.
+- Keep the wok at medium-high heat at all times.
+The goal is to stir fry the vegetables quickly, which is vital to retain the bright color and crunchiness.

 - Splash a tablespoon of water into the wok whenever you feel it is too dry.
-Do not add too much water at any time to keep the wok hot all the time.
-You can keep adding a tablespoon of water every fifteen seconds, but of course, the amount also depends on the quantity you cook.
+However, do not add too much water to keep the wok hot all the time.
+You can keep adding a tablespoon of water every fifteen seconds, but the amount also depends on the quantity you cook.

 - Once the vegetables are well combined with the flavored oil and stir fry sauce, return the cooked chicken and garlic to the wok.

 - Add half of the cornflour slurry to thicken the sauce.